-Revolutionary Saudi Tech Partnership: nybl and TCC join forces to lead the way in AI innovation at LEAP 2024
+Revolutionary Saudi Tech Partnership: nybl and TCC Join Forces to lead the way in AI innovation at LEAP 2024

 Riyadh, Saudi Arabia: Saudi technological leaders nybl, the science-based artificial intelligence (AI) pioneer, has announced the finalization of a partnership agreement with a leading company in the field of information technology and advanced digital solutions Technology Control Company (TCC).
 This partnership aligns with nybl’s strategic growth strategy.

 The partnership will see TCC build and sell their own AI applications and models utilizing nybl’s technology platform.
-TCC will also market and sell nybl’s AI and machine-learning products within the government, banking, telecom, insurance, industrial & energy, health, and infrastructure sectors[AMA1] , amongst others.
+TCC will also market and sell nybl’s AI and machine-learning products within the government, banking, telecom, insurance, industrial & energy, health, and infrastructure sectors, amongst others.

 Mr. Mohammed Shono, co-founder and COO of nybl, said, “We are very pleased to enter into this agreement with TCC, which will expand our network of channel partners and further deliver on our vision of democratizing AI and positioning our region as a world-leader in advanced AI and machine-learning solutions.”